JessicaUppal/unsupervised-learning/README.md

 ## Background

-* You are on the Advisory Services Team of a financial consultancy.
-One of your clients, a prominent investment bank, is interested in offering a new cryptocurrency investment portfolio for its customers.
-The company, however, is lost in the vast universe of cryptocurrencies.
-They have asked you to create a report that includes what cryptocurrencies are on the trading market and determine whether they can be grouped to create a classification system for this new investment.

-* You have been handed raw data, so you will first need to process it to fit the machine learning models.
-Since there is no known classification system, you will need to use unsupervised learning.
-You will use several clustering algorithms to explore whether the cryptocurrencies can be grouped together with other similar cryptocurrencies.
-You will use data visualization to share your findings with the investment bank.
+Used raw data obtailed from [CryptoCompare](https://min-api.cryptocompare.com/data/all/coinlist), to analyse cryptocurries to determine whether similar cryptocurrenicies can be grouped using several clustering algorithms.
+Unsupervised learning was used, since there is no known classification system.
+Finally, Data visualisation is utilised to share findings with potential ivestors lookng to expand their cryptocurrency portfolio.

 ### Data Preparation